 (Einspeisevorrang) The → Renewable Energy Act (EEG) stipulates that electricity from wind, solar, and biomass gets access to the grid ahead of conventional power.
 The law also provides that in times of excess supply, conventional power plants must ramp down production.
 Grid operators must not disconnect wind turbines and solar arrays, unless the stability of the power network is threatened.
 Additionally, grid operators are obliged to connect new renewable power facilities to the relevant power grid, and if necessary even expand the network to accommodate biomass units, photovoltaics, and wind turbines.

 The term prosumer refers to the shift to a distributed energy system (see → decentralised energy), where consumers not only draw power from the grid but also feed it into the grid from home installations, such as rooftop → photovoltaic panels.
 This poses challenges for the grid, and for the → distribution grid in particular.

 (Photovoltaik) Photovoltaic (PV) solar power systems use semiconductors to convert sunlight into electricity.
 In cooler climates like that in Germany, this is by far the most efficient way to harness the Sun’s energy for the power system (in hotter environments, concentrated solar power that uses the Sun’s heat to generate electricity is also an option).
-In 2016, photovoltaics – ranging from small, rooftop arrays to huge solar parks – accounted for 6 percent of Germany’s power generation.
+In 2017, photovoltaics – ranging from small, rooftop arrays to huge solar parks – accounted for slightly more than 6 percent of Germany’s power generation.